douglasgscofield/nestedRanksTest/README.md

 ---------

 The principle function is `nestedRanksTest()`, with two interfaces.
-The formula interface is perhaps the simplest to use.
+The formula interface is the simplest to use.
 It allows specification of quantitative measures, treatments and group membership using R's familiar formula syntax.
 Treat group membership as a random factor or grouping variable by using `"|"`;